eshwen/ds-python-boilerplate/README.rst

 Install Poetry
 ~~~~~~~~~~~~~~

-First, install poetry.
+First, install Poetry.
 This can be done through

 * The official installer: https://python-poetry.org/docs/#installation
 * Homebrew (if you're on a Mac):